Do you sometimes forget whether it’s affect or effect?

 This may be an obvious concept, but it is a critical one.
 I know that I don’t love grammar or proofreading.
 However, I still take the time to proofread and make sure that my articles make sense.
 I think that I may grind my teeth while I do it, but I do it nonetheless.

 I’m not perfect and the truth is that my eyes miss stuff.
 So, I’ve enlisted some help.
-Grammar is not my forte and the only reason why that’s OK is because I have help.
+Grammar is not my forte and the only reason why that’s OK is that I have help.
 Thankfully, Robin, my editor, is amazing with all of the little grammar rules that make me sick to my stomach.

 I haven’t just enlisted Robin.
 I have shamelessly recruited my grammar-loving, scrabble-playing, and somehow-can-spell-almost-any-word husband.
 Even before I send my articles over to Robin, my husband reads them.
 Isn’t he sweet?

-Quick Tip: Not everyone has a grammar loving husband or a detail-oriented editor.
+Quick Tip: Not everyone has a grammar-loving husband or a detail-oriented editor.
 I know that.
 That doesn’t let you off the hook.

 The social media world is full of amazing people who can partner up and proofread each others’ articles.
 It may take only 10 minutes to proofread someone’s work.